 Weather Decision Support for the National Airspace System: This three-hour lesson describes the impacts of weather on aviation operations and highlights the role of the National Weather Service (NWS) in supporting the Federal Aviation Administration's air traffic management organization.

-MODIS Fog Product: This brief, 7-minute training module highlights the use of the MODIS spectral difference, or fog product.
-The module presents user-provided examples gathered during the Fall 2008 evaluation period.
+MODIS Fog Product: This brief, seven-minute training module highlights the use of the MODIS spectral difference, or fog product.
+The module presents user-provided examples gathered during the fall 2008 evaluation period.